General Scope and Purpose of Position

 - Keep updated about the curriculum being followed at school and make this accessible to the clients.

-- Possess an MQF Level 6 Degree, preferably in Social Science or in Education;
+- Possess an MQF Level 6 Degree in Psychology or Social Science or Education;

-- Or MQF Level 6 Qualification in a related field.
+- Or MQF Level 6 Qualification in a related field that provides educational, therapeutic and social requirements knowledge of persons with disabilities.

 To apply for the position please email a cover letter and detailed CV addressed to the HR Manager at email@example.com.
 Applications will be treated with the strictest confidence.